jjpal/jjpal.github.io/bank.md

 datetime - End of Period,  First Repayment Date,  Last Repayment Date, Agreement Signing Date, Board Approval Date,  Effective Date (Most Recent), Closed Date (Most Recent), Last Disbursement Date

-float - Service Charge Rate , Original Principal Amount,  Cancelled Amount , Undisbursed Amount, Borrower's Obligation, Sold 3rd Party,  Repaid 3rd Party, Due 3rd Party, Credits Held, Disbursed Amount, Repaid to IDA
+float - Service Charge Rate, Original Principal Amount, Cancelled Amount, Undisbursed Amount, Borrower's Obligation, Sold 3rd Party,  Repaid 3rd Party, Due 3rd Party, Credits Held, Disbursed Amount, Repaid to IDA

 text - Credit Number, Region, Country Code,  Country,  Borrower, Credit Status, Currency of Commitment, Project ID, Project Name, Due to IDA,           Exchange Adjustment

-## **Set Up**
+## **Set-Up**
-I used [Bit.io](http://bit.io/) an online SQL editor where I was able to upload the World bank data, to run the queries, and output the query results.
+I used [Bit.io](http://bit.io/), an online SQL editor - where I was able to upload the World bank data, run the queries, and output the query results.
-It took a bit of time to load because of the amouont of the rows in the file, so smaller datasets whould take long.
+It took a bit of time to load because of the number of rows in the file, so smaller datasets would not take long.

 ## **Analysis**
 To get familiar with the dataset, I ran the query to view all the information by running SELECT * to view all the rows and columns.
-The SQL Editor limits the amount of rows that are displayed, so for most queries only about 20 rows are displayed by adding the LIMIT 20 to the query.
+The SQL Editor limits the amount of rows displayed, so for most queries, only about 20 rows are displayed - by adding the LIMIT 20 to the query statement.
 ```sql
 --Return all of the table
 SELECT *